1014TaoTao/fastapi_vue3_app/README.en.md

 ### Project Overview

-FastAPI-Vue3-App is a full-stack open-source project designed to help developers quickly build mobile, mini-program, and H5 applications based on modern technology stacks.
-The project integrates various popular tools and frameworks required for backend, frontend, and cross-platform development, providing a one-stop solution.
+FastAPI-Vue3-App is a full-stack open-source project designed to assist developers in quickly building mobile, mini-program, and H5 applications.
+The backend uses FastAPI for asynchronous programming to enhance the application's concurrent processing capabilities, SQLModel to simplify database operations, Alembic to manage database versions, and JWT for authentication and authorization.
+The frontend utilizes Vue3 to build user interfaces, combines with Vite for rapid construction, leverages UniApp for cross-platform development, and pairs with Uni-UI to enrich components.
+It provides a one-stop development solution, which is efficient and convenient.

 > Backend Technology Stack: